pyscaffold/pyscaffold/docs/faq.rst

 1. **Why would I use PyScaffold instead of Cookiecutter?**

    PyScaffold is focused on a good out-of-the-box experience for developing distributable Python packages (exclusively).
    The idea is to standardize the structure of Python packages.
-Thus, PyScaffold sticks to "There should be one-- and
+Thus, PyScaffold sticks to

-    preferably only one --obvious way to do it." from the `Zen of Python`_.
+       "There should be one-- and preferably only one --obvious way to do it."

+   from the `Zen of Python`_.
 The long-term goal is that PyScaffold becomes for Python what `Cargo`_ is for `Rust`_.
+   Still, with the help of PyScaffold's :ref:`extension system <extensions>` customizing a project scaffold is possible.

    Cookiecutter on the other hand is a really flexible templating tool that allows you to define own templates according to your needs.
 Although some standard templates are provided that will give you quite similar results as PyScaffold,